Wilson Small

 Wilson Small (1810–1886) was an American tradesman, businessman, politician and public servant.
 A jeweller by trade, Small took an interest in politics from an early age, and in the 1830s was an organizer of the Locofocos faction of the Democratic Party.
 In the 1840s, he served two terms as an assemblyman in the New York State Assembly.

 After an interval in the 1850s as proprietor of a marine engineering facility—Brooklyn's West Street Foundry—Small joined the civil service, holding a wide variety of government positions over the course of several decades.
 He was highly active in a voluntary capacity, particularly as a fireman and as a member of the Independent Order of Odd Fellows.

 Life and career

 Wilson Small was born in New York City on February 13, 1810.
-His family being unable to afford him a good education, he entered the workforce at the age of twelve as a jeweller's apprentice.
+His family being unable to afford a good education for him, he entered the workforce at the age of twelve as a jeweller's apprentice.
 After completing his apprenticeship, he continued to earn a living in the trade until the Panic of 1837.